 2.)
 Expose to the Right of the Histogram

-This reason this is critical with winter photography is that snow is incredibly reflective.
+The reason this is critical with winter photography is that snow is incredibly reflective.
 If you are capturing snow blanketed across the landscape, the histogram should be mostly on the righthand side.
-The righthand side of the histogram are the bright pixels recorded.
+On the right-hand side of the histogram are the bright pixels recorded.
 The height of that area shows brightness of that tone.

 Sadly, your camera’s metering system is a robot that can’t think for itself.
 The camera’s metering system sees a mostly white scene and attempts to move everything to the middle go the histogram.
 This attempt inadvertently darkens the snow giving it a grey and muddy look.
 The meter can view the scene.
 However, it cannot interpret the scene as snow and know it should be mostly white, not grey.
 You want to adjust your settings to push the data towards the right of the histogram.
 Take care to push it but not so much that you clip the data.
 By adjusting your exposure, you help the meter correctly interpret the scene so the camera will capture the same bright white snow that your eye is seeing.